Magstræde: History

-Magstræde was created in the 1520s when the coastline was moved to present day Nyropgade.
+Magstræde was created in the 1520s when the coastline was moved to present day Nybrogade.
 The first part of the name, Mag-, is an old word for a lavatory, referring to a public latrine, Vestre Mag ("Western Mag"), which was located at the site.
 Another one, Østre Mag (Eastern Mag"), was located at the end of Hyskenstræde.

 Snaregade received its current name in 1607.
 It takes its name after Erling Jonssøn Snare, a former member of the city council who had owned a property on the street from 1501.